marinebijon28/formation-Devenez-developpeur-Java-udemy/README.md

 The JVM create with the source code a .class which contain bytecode.

+# interface
+- the term interface is wrongly called multiple inheritance.
+The interface represents a given capability to a class.
+That's why that interfaces end with able.
+- A class can be implemented from several interfaces.
+- one interface can inherit from several other interfaces
+- It is allowed to define interfaces that do not benefit from any method.
+It's interface are created to denote a capacity.
+In some cases the simple fact of knowing that a class benefits from this capacity is sufficient.
+This is called the flag interface.
+example:
+	Serializable

+- An interface can have properties but these must have a value from the declaration and this value can never be modified

+# covariance (since java 5)
+-  It is a rewrite of a method of the parent class by changing the type of method

 # keyword static variable
 - A static property is a property defined by the class, it is also called a variable of class.
 A class variable is a value common to all instances.